jackrabbit72380/Uniflow/README.md

 Completed Themes: 175 themes are ready for use.
 (Current status in texting only the default theme is avalible) Planned Themes: 34 additional themes are planned for a post-launch update.

-# Log
+# Developer Log
-After 7+ years develpment, developer started keeping a log log started stardate 2/5/2025 application stable!
-Project relesed & open to the public! enjoy!
+After 7+ years develpment, I started keeping a log stardate 2/5/2025 application stable!
+Project relesed & open to the public enjoy!

 # Call for Developers
 The project is in need of programmers to help resolve the theme system bug and expand its functionality.
 If you have experience with AutoIt, Irrlicht, or GUI development, your contributions would be greatly appreciated.